What is Perjeta® (pertuzumab)?

-Perjeta is a targeted treatment in combination with (trastuzumab) and chemotherapy for certain patients with early-stage, advanced, or metastatic (has spread to other parts of the body) breast cancer that is HER2+.
-Pertuzumab is manufactured by Genentech.1
+Perjeta® (pertuzumab) is a targeted treatment used in combination with trastuzumab and chemotherapy for certain people with breast cancer that is positive for the human epidermal growth factor receptor 2 (HER2+).
+It is used for early-stage, advanced, or metastatic (has spread to other parts of the body) HER2+ breast cancer.1

 What is the active ingredient in Perjeta?

 The active ingredient in Perjeta is pertuzumab.1

 Breast cancers that are HER2+ have too many HER2 receptors.
 Pertuzumab targets these receptors and blocks them.
 This can lead to the cancer cells' death.
 Pertuzumab is used along with trastuzumab and chemotherapy.
 Trastuzumab also targets HER2 receptors.
 Pertuzumab and trastuzumab work on different parts of this receptor.
 Combining pertuzumab with trastuzumab and chemotherapy can target the cancer cells in several ways.1,2

 What are the possible side effects of pertuzumab?

 The most common side effects of people with metastatic breast cancer who received pertuzumab along with trastuzumab and chemotherapy include:1,2